Indira Nagar, Lucknow: Temples

 Bhoothnath Temple in Indira Nagar is one of the oldest shrines in Lucknow, holding high religious importance.
 A statue of Lord Hanuman is installed in the main temple premises and on Tuesdays, you can see a long queue of devotees waiting patiently to offer their prayers.
 Besides, there are also idols of Goddess Parvati and Lord Shiva along with Nandi (the bull of Shiva) here.
 The entire nearby region has been developed with the same name along with the Bhoothnath Market, which has now become a significant market in Indira Nagar area of Lucknow.

 Satya Mandir, B-116/2, Indira Nagar, Lucknow is a temple which is known globally around the world, where Lipi Roop Darshan of Almighty Lord is situated on both sides of Lord Krishna.
 Satya Mandir is the Head Office of Vani Publication, Vani Samiti, Humanity Foundation of India, Satyatirth Pashu Pakshi Sanrakshan Kendra Societies.

 'Bhagwan ki Vani' is a collection of Divine Message which is published in the form of 400 books.
 Bhaktvatsal Srikrishna is a Magazine is being published from this place for last 16 years and being sent around the world.

+Sai Mandir, B-335, Indira Nagar is a temple holding high religious importance in the region.
+A statue of Sai Baba is established in the main temple premises and on Thursdays, large groups of devotees are present for the processions.

 Papa ji ka Sathsang is also situated in Indira Nagar, Papa Ji himself lived in Indira Nagar.
 Mooji has lived in Indira Nagar when he was under the discipleship of Papa Ji.